What I Do

-My focus is to work with families, couples, and individuals from a family systems perspective, in an effort to help find healthy ways to overcome difficulties and gain greater satisfaction in life.
+My focus is to work with families, couples, and individuals from a Narrative and Cognitive Behavioral Therapy perspective, in an effort to help find healthy ways to overcome difficulties and gain greater satisfaction in life.
 I am also trained in directive and non-directive play therapy and Eye Motion Desensitization and Reprocessing (EMDR).

 In addition, I am passionate about serving the next generation of mental health providers as well as my colleagues through training and education.
-I am currently an adjunct professor at Texas Wesleyan University and Capella University in their graduate counseling and marriage and family therapy programs.
+I have served as an adjunct professor at Texas Wesleyan University, Texas Woman's University and Capella University in their graduate counseling and marriage and family therapy programs.
 I am currently an assistant professor at Texas A&M Central Texas in the marriage and family therapy graduate program.
 I also currently offer supervision to partially licensed clinicians as well as training to mental health providers and the community.

 Education & Experience

 I am a Licensed Professional Counselor-Supervisor and a Licensed Marriage and Family Therapist-Supervisor.
 I have a Bachelor's of Science degree in Psychology from the University of Houston.
 In addition, I have a Master's of Arts degree in Counseling from Prairie View A & M University and a PhD in Family Therapy from Texas Woman's University.

-My experience includes supporting individuals and families, experiencing parenting issues, overcoming infidelity, ADHD, trauma, depression, anxiety, and drug and alcohol abuse.
+My experience includes supporting individuals and families, experiencing parenting issues, marital conflict, trauma, depression, and anxiety, to name a few.

 Anxiety or Fears